-We have adopted the principles of the Quoted Companies Alliance Corporate Governance Code for Small and Mid-Size Quoted Companies (the QCA Code) as appropriate to the size, nature and resources of the Company.
+We have adopted the principles of the Quoted Companies Alliance Corporate Governance Code for Small and Mid-Size Quoted Companies (the QCA Code).

 On this page, you can find information about our Corporate Governance structure and disclosures.
 To jump to a specific section, please click on the quick link below:

 |Board Committees||Shareholders Information|